mythril-forge/homebrew-classes/docs/homebrew/druid.md

 Beginning at 17th level, you can cast many of your druid spells in any shape you assume using Wild Shape.
 You can perform the somatic and verbal components of a druid spell while in a beast shape regardless of the form that you choose.

 ## Archdruid
+At 20th level, you can now use legendary actions or lair actions while using Wild Shape, if your form has any.

-At 20th level, you can take 3 legendary actions when you are in your original form.
+You can also take 3 legendary actions when you are in your original form, choosing from the options below.
 Only one legendary action can be used at a time, and only at the end of another creature's turn.
 Spent legendary actions are regained at the end of your turn.

-When you use Wild Shape, you can now also use Legendary Actions or Lair Actions if your new form has any.
-You are set with 0 legendary actions remaining when you first transform.
+When you transform using Wild Shape, you are set with 0 legendary actions remaining.

-### Spontaneous Wildshape
+### Spontaneous Wild Shape
 ***Cost: 1 action***

 You use your Wild Shape ability to transform into a beast.